hstarmans/hexastorm/readme.md

 ```
 The data write word is not used.

+# Blink Mem
+The memory is initialized with 1 or 0.
+The FPGA reads from the memory.
+If the memory is 1 the led is on and off otherwise.

 ## Spi memory mapping
 The memory is initiated with the value 10 in register 0 and the value 20 in register 1.
 As before, Raspberry pi sends two words over SPI.
 The first word is the command word.